-The following table sets forth the total shares of our Class A common stock authorized and issued (or to be issued) under our equity compensation plans as of December 31, 2014:
+The following table sets forth the total shares of our Class A common stock authorized and issued (or to be issued) under our equity compensation plans as of December 31, 2015:

-As of December r 31, 2014 Authorized Issued (or to be issued) Equity Type 2013 Omnibus Incentive Compensation Plan 14,000,000 3,020,115 Restricted Share Awards 2013 Non-Employee Director Plan 1,000,000 25,340 Restricted Stock Units
+As of] December 31, 2015 Authorized Issued (or to be issued) Number of Securities remaining available for future issuance under equity compensation plans Equity Type 2013 Omnibus Incentive Compensation Plan 14,000,000 3,663,065 10,336,935 Restricted Share Awards Restricted Stock Units 2013 Non-Employee Director Plan 1,000,000 47,718 952,282 Restricted Stock Units

 These plans were approved by our sole stockholder prior to our IPO in March 2013.
-The shares of Class A common stock underlying the restricted stock units will generally be issued and delivered on or promptly following the termination of the non-employee director's service on the Board.
+For restricted stock units issued to employees, the shares of Class A common stock underlying the restricted stock units will generally be issued and delivered promptly following the vesting of the awards.
+For restricted stock units issued to non-employee directors, the shares of Class A common stock underlying the restricted stock units will generally be issued and delivered on or promptly following the termination of the non-employee director's service on the Board.